nitaymayo/Donut_Blink/readme.md

 library, making it a powerful tool for anyone interested in developing computer vision applications.

+To quikly use the app on your computer open the <a href="Donut_Blink_Short_Version.ipynb">short version</a> as colab notebook and run it

 Video demonstration <a href="">here</a>

 The AI model used in Donut Blink is based on the EfficientNetB0